tibor-kocsis/octobercms-heroku/README.md

 # Running OctoberCMS on Heroku with Heroku PostgreSQL

-Start from stratch, create a brand new OctoberCMS:
+Start from scratch, create a brand new OctoberCMS:

 ```
 composer create-project october/october myoctober